 While there’s no magical, one-size-fits-all approach, it’s good to have a place to start.
 At WRC, we envision a program that integrates family instruction with the help of the elders and pastor.
 We provide flash cards to children, so they can learn the Catechism both visually and audibly.
 We anticipate the release of some apps in the coming years for tablets and smartphones.
 We also provide families with audio files of some commonly-sung Psalms, since some parents may find it difficult to lead singing, and we encourage the memorization of the Ten Commandments and Lord’s Prayer.

-If you’re a parent, have very simple goals.
+If you’re a parent, it’s important to have very simple goals.
 Perhaps, you could ask your children to spend five to ten minutes per day with you in “family worship.”
 In this time, you read & recite particular Catechism Q&As.
 Then, you say a brief prayer, possibly just the Lord’s Prayer.
 Finally, you load up the website and finish with a Psalm (Some of the tunes can be found here on our website.).
 In order to encourage your children that this is important, their full-attention is demanded and a small prize may be given them afterward.
 Perhaps, you could give them a star for every time they participate in this time of worship, and, then, take them out for ice cream after they accrue ten.
 This helps them recognize the importance of learning the faith while making it enjoyable, as well.
 In five-to-ten focused minutes each day, you begin laying a foundation for their Christian discipleship.